Achter Kol, New Netherland

-Achter Kol (or Achter Col) was the name given to the region around the Newark Bay and Hackensack River in northeastern New Jersey by the first European settlers to it and was part of the 17th century province of New Netherland, originally administered by the Dutch West India Company.
-At the time of their arrival, the area was inhabited by the Hackensack and Raritan groups of Lenape.
+Achter Kol (or Achter Col) was the name given to the region around the Newark Bay and Hackensack River in northeastern New Jersey by the first European settlers to it and was part of the 17th century province of New Netherland, administered by the Dutch West India Company.
+At the time of their arrival, the area was inhabited by the Hackensack and Raritan groups of Lenape natives.

 Toponymy

 Placenaming by Dutch explorers and settlers during the era often referred to a location in reference to other places, its shape, its topography, and other geographic qualities.
-Today Newark Bay is connected to Upper New York Bay by the Kill Van Kull and to Raritan Bay by the Arthur Kill.
-The names of the channels reflect the period of Dutch colonialization.
-The area around the bay and the rivers that feed it was called Achter Kol. (achter meaning behind and col, meaning a mountain pass) which translates as behind or beyond the ridge and refers to Bergen Hill.
+Newark Bay is connected to Upper New York Bay by the Kill Van Kull and to Raritan Bay by the Arthur Kill.
+The names of the channels represent the period of Dutch colonialization.
+The area around the bay and the rivers that feed it was termed Achter Kol. (achter meaning after or behind. and col meaning a ridge or mountain pass) which translates as behind or beyond the ridge and refers to Bergen Hill.
 The emergence of the Hudson Palisades begins on Bergen Neck, the peninsula between the bay and the Hudson River.
 Kille in Dutch means stream or channel.
 During the British colonial era the bay was known as Cull bay.

-Kill van Kull literally translates as channel from the ridge.
-Arthur Kill is an anglicisation of achter kill meaning back channel, which would speak to its location behind Staten Island.
+Kill van Kull literally translates as channel of the ridge.
+Arthur Kill is an anglicisation of achter kill meaning back channel, which represents its location behind Staten Island.

 Early settlement

-Achter Kol was nearby the patroonship called Pavonia, patented in 1630, and reverted to the Dutch West India Company in 1636.
-Homesteads of Pavonia where clustered at Communipaw and Harsimus on the North River (Hudson River).
+Achter Kol was near the patroonship named Pavonia, patented in 1630, and reverted to the Dutch West India Company in 1636.
+Homesteads of Pavonia were clustered at Communipaw and Harsimus on the North River (Hudson River).